Akbar: Safavids and Kandahar

-Kandahar was the name given by Arab historians to the ancient Indian kingdom of Gandhara.
-It was intimately connected with the Mughals since the time of their ancestor, Timur, the warlord who had conquered much of Western, Central, and parts of South Asia in the 14th century.
-However, the Safavids considered it as an appanage of the Persian-ruled territory of Khorasan and declared its association with the Mughal emperors to be a usurpation.
-In 1558, while Akbar was consolidating his rule over northern India, the Safavid emperor, Tahmasp I, had seized Kandahar and expelled its Mughal governor.
-For the next thirty years, it remained under Persian rule.
-The recovery of Kandahar had not been a priority for Akbar, but after his prolonged military activity in the northern frontiers, a move to restore Mughal rule over the region became desirable.
-The conquests of Sindh, Kashmir, and parts of Baluchistan, and the ongoing consolidation of Mughal power over today's Afghanistan had added to Akbar's confidence.
-Furthermore, Kandahar was at this time under threat from the Uzbeks, but the Emperor of Persia, himself beleaguered by the Ottoman Turks, was unable to send any reinforcements.
-Circumstances favoured the Mughals.
+Kandahar (also known as the ancient Indian kingdom of Gandhara) had connections with the Mughals from the time of the Empire's ancestor, Timur, the warlord who had conquered much of Western, Central, and parts of South Asia in the 14th century.
+However, the Safavids considered it to be an appanage of the Persian-ruled territory of Khorasan, and declared its association with the Mughal emperors to be a usurpation.
+In 1558, while Akbar was consolidating his rule over northern India, Safavid Shah Tahmasp I seized Kandahar and expelled its Mughal governor.
+The recovery of Kandahar had not been a priority for Akbar, but after his military activity in the northern frontiers, he moved to restore Mughal control.
+At the time, the region was also under threat from the Uzbeks, but the Emperor of Persia, himself beleaguered by the Ottoman Turks, was unable to send reinforcements.

-In 1593, Akbar received the exiled Safavid prince, Rostam Mirza, after he had quarreled with his family.
-Rostam Mirza pledged allegiance to the Mughals; he was granted a rank (mansab) of commander of 5000 men and received Multan as a jagir.
-Beleaguered by constant Uzbek raids, and seeing the reception of Rostom Mirza at the Mughal court, the Safavid prince and governor of Kandahar, Mozaffar Hosayn, also agreed to defect to the Mughals.
-Mozaffar Hosayn, who was in any case in an adversary relationship with his overlord, Shah Abbas, was granted a rank of 5000 men, and his daughter Kandahari Begum was married to Akbar's grandson, the Mughal prince, Khurram.
-Kandahar was finally secured in 1595 with the arrival of a garrison headed by the Mughal general, Shah Bayg Khan.
-The reconquest of Kandahar did not overtly disturb the Mughal-Persian relationship.
+In 1593, Akbar received the exiled Safavid prince, Rostam Mirza.
+Rostam Mirza pledged allegiance to the Mughals; he was granted a rank (mansab) of command over 5,000 men and received Multan as a jagir.
+The Safavid prince and governor of Kandahar, Mozaffar Hosayn, also agreed to defect to the Mughals.
+Hosayn, who was in an adversary relationship with his overlord, Shah Abbas, was granted a rank of 5,000 men, and his daughter Kandahari Begum was married to Akbar's grandson, the Mughal prince Khurram.
+Kandahar was secured in 1595 with the arrival of a garrison headed by the Mughal general, Shah Bayg Khan.
+The reconquest of Kandahar did not overtly disturb Mughal-Persian relations.
 Akbar and the Persian Shah continued to exchange ambassadors and presents.
 However, the power equation between the two had now changed in favour of the Mughals.

 Deccan Sultans

-In 1593, Akbar began military operations against the Deccan Sultans who had not submitted to his authority.
+In 1593, Akbar began military operations against the Deccan Sultans, who had not submitted to his authority.
 He besieged Ahmednagar Fort in 1595, forcing Chand Bibi to cede Berar.
 A subsequent revolt forced Akbar to take the fort in August 1600.
-Akbar occupied Burhanpur and besieged Asirgarh Fort in 1599, and took it on 17 January 1601, when Miran Bahadur Shah refused to submit Khandesh.
+Akbar occupied Burhanpur and besieged Asirgarh Fort in 1599, and took it on 17 January 1601, when Miran Bahadur Shah of the Khandesh Sultanate refused to relinquish Khandesh.
 Akbar then established the Subahs of Ahmadnagar, Berar, and Khandesh under Prince Daniyal.
-"By the time of his death in 1605, Akbar controlled a broad sweep of territory from the Bay of Bengal to Qandahar and Badakshan.
+"By the time of his death in 1605, Akbar controlled a broad sweep of territory from the Bay of Bengal to Kandahar and Badakshan.
 He touched the western sea in Sind and at Surat and was well astride central India."